 Our Resource Library is growing everyday.
 We are here to help you with forms, links and guides that you need all in one place.

-For the purposes of the IDVA, “family or household members” includes, among others, spouses, former spouses, parents, children, stepchildren, persons who share or formerly shared a common dwelling, persons who have or allegedly have a child in common, and persons who have or have had a dating relationship or been engaged.
+For the purposes of the IDVA, “family or household members” includes spouses, former spouses, parents, children, stepchildren, persons who share or formerly shared a common dwelling, persons who have or allegedly have a child in common, and persons who have or have had a dating relationship or been engaged.

-Under the IDVA, the term “abuse” goes beyond physical abuse and includes harassment, intimidation of a dependent, interference with personal liberty, or willful deprivation.
+Under the IDVA, the term “abuse” goes beyond physical abuse.
+It includes harassment, intimidation of a dependent, interference with personal liberty, or willful deprivation.
 However, the term “abuse” does not apply to reasonable direction of a minor child by a parent or a person with parental status.

 There are three types of orders of protection: emergency, interim, and plenary.
 The emergency order of protection can be issued relatively quickly and without notice to the respondent in certain circumstances, such as when there would be a risk of further abuse if the respondent were given notice that the petitioner was seeking an order of protection.
 An emergency order of protection will only be effective for 14-21 days.
 An interim order of protection lasts 30 days, but unlike the emergency order, the respondent must be given notice of the petition and a hearing.
 Finally, a plenary order of protection may last up to two years and also requires notice and hearing for the respondent.